 If grains are more your thing, TD Ameritrade supports oats, soybeans, wheat, corn, and more.
 All in all, if you’re a seasoned futures trader that seeks access to a specific commodity market, you are all-but-certain to find it at TD Ameritrade.
 When it comes to fees, TD Ameritrade charges $2.25 per contract when trading futures – plus exchange and regulatory fees.

 In terms of the trading arena itself, Thinkorswim is the proprietary platform offered by TD Ameritrade.
 This is suitable for experienced traders that seek access to advanced pricing charts, technical indicators, and real-time data feeds.
 Thinkorswim is also available via an Android and iOS mobile app.

 Libertex is a great commodity trading platform for both newbies and seasoned pros alike.
 There are several reasons why you might choose this top-rated provider as your go-to commodities broker.
 Firstly, Libertex is a CFD trading platform - meaning you'll benefit from super-low fees.

 In terms of supported commodity instruments, Libertex covers numerous hard metals and energies.
 You won't, however, have access to agricultural products.
 Nevertheless, as a CFD broker, you will be able to go long and short on your chosen market with ease.
-You can also apply leverage - with limits going as high as 1:600.

 This is reserved for professional clients though so expect lower limits if you are a retail trader.
 Libertex is also worth considering if you are looking to trade other asset classes.
 For example, this top-rated platform also supports stock CFDs, forex, cryptocurrencies, and ETFs.